im57ill57anding/im57ill57anding/README.md

-### Hi there 👋

-My name is Arsen and I'm a computer science student from Kazakhstan.
+### Hi, I'm Arsen, a computer science student from Kazakhstan.
 Here's some info about me!

 ⚡ Work experience: <br>
 - **Software Engineer Intern at Huawei** - [October 2022 - March 2023]